Donating Artifacts and Works of Art

 Display of Artifacts

-All donated items may eventually be displayed, however, the Texas Ranger Hall of Fame and Museum does not promise permanent display of specific items because:
+The Texas Ranger Hall of Fame and Museum is unable to promise permanent display of specific items because:

 - Most museums have more artifacts than they can display at one time.
 Artifacts in many displays are rotated to keep exhibits interesting to repeat visitors and so that all donors will eventually have their items on display.

 - Many artifacts are sensitive to light and other environmental factors.
 They will fade or deteriorate if left on permanent display.
 Some items, such as photographs and paper documents, are so fragile that reproductions are always used.

 - Artifacts are sometimes removed from exhibit and loaned to qualified museums for temporary exhibition.

 - Any artifacts not on display are placed in the study collections where they are available for examination by qualified scholars, students and researchers.